-In order to clarify some of the existing discrepancies exposed by our literature review, we propose the introduction of the term, ‘non-disruptive DNA sampling’, that emphasises the effects of the sampling method not on the physical integrity/structure, but on the fitness and behaviour of the organism from which the sample is obtained.
+In order to clarify some of the existing discrepancies exposed by our literature review, we propose the introduction of the term, ‘non-disruptive DNA sampling’.
+This term emphasises the effects of the sampling method not on the physical integrity/structure, but on the fitness and behaviour of the organism from which the sample is obtained.
 We define ‘non-disruptive DNA sampling’ as obtaining DNA from an organism without affecting its fitness, or causing any behaviour or welfare impact that may last longer than the duration of the sampling (Table 1).
 We define ‘minimally disruptive DNA sampling’ as any sampling method that minimises impacts on fitness, behaviour and welfare.
-Non-disruptive DNA sampling can be differentiated from ‘non-invasive DNA sampling’ which in the current literature, largely focuses on whether the method of sampling impacts physical structures of the animal (Fig 1d).
+Non-disruptive DNA sampling can be differentiated from ‘non-invasive DNA sampling’ which in the current literature, largely focuses on whether the method of sampling impacts physical structures of the animal (Fig 2d).
 The introduction of ‘non-disruptive DNA sampling’ terminology provides a functional term that appropriately focuses on the impact to the individual and not on a specific quality of the methodology (e.g. whether a physical structure is altered).
-We acknowledge that very few current DNA sampling methods may be entirely non-disruptive, and recommend that researchers aim at minimising disruption through protocol Refinement.
-This could be achieved by testing the potential effects of different DNA sampling methods on 1) survival, 2) stress, 3) behaviour and 4) reproduction success as a proxy for fitness.
-In order to make our intended meaning clear, we overlaid existing DNA sampling terms in relation to non-disruptive DNA sampling methods in the following paragraphs and in Figure 2.
-Rather than debating and refining existing terms, the essential point of Figure 2 is to distinguish between disruptive methods, which are likely to cause lasting effects on the behaviour, welfare or fitness of an organism, and non-disruptive ones, which may not.
+We acknowledge that very few current DNA sampling methods may be entirely non-disruptive, and recommend that researchers aim at minimising disruption through protocol refinement.
+This could be achieved by testing the potential effects of different DNA sampling methods on survival, stress, behaviour and reproduction success as a proxy for fitness.
+In order to make our intended meaning clear, we overlaid existing DNA sampling terms in relation to non-disruptive DNA sampling methods in the following paragraphs and in Figure 3.
+Rather than debating and refining existing terms, the essential point of Figure 3 is to distinguish between disruptive methods, which are likely to cause lasting effects on the behaviour, welfare or fitness of an organism, and non-disruptive ones, which may not.

 Impact of DNA sampling on behaviour, fitness and welfare